Standard setters and framework providers to support better reporting on the Sustainable Development Goals

 ** The International <IR> Framework follows a principles-based approach and, therefore, does not prescribe the disclosure of specific individual matters.
-Although its guidance identifies several of the above themes (including innovation and infrastructure, responsible use of resources, and climate change), it recognizes that their influence on broader value creation is entity-specific.
-On this basis, the <IR> Framework indirectly supports all 17 SDGs, to the extent that organizations deem them material to value creation over the short, medium or long term.
+Although its guidance identifies several of the above themes (including innovation and infrastructure, responsible use of resources, and climate change), it recognises that their influence on broader value creation is entity-specific.
+On this basis, the <IR> Framework indirectly supports all 17 SDGs, to the extent that organisations deem them material to value creation over the short, medium or long term.

 The Corporate Reporting Dialogue is an initiative, convened in June 2014 by the International Integrated Reporting Council, designed to respond to market calls for greater coherence, consistency and comparability between corporate reporting frameworks, standards and related requirements.

 In November 2018, participants of the Corporate Reporting Dialogue announced details of a two-year ‘Better Alignment Project’ to drive better alignment of sustainability reporting frameworks, as well as with frameworks that promote further integration between non-financial and financial reporting.

 Further information about the work of the Dialogue can be found on the Corporate Reporting Dialogue website.

 Media contact: Juliet Markham, Head of Communications, IIRC contact via email: [email protected] or telephone: +44 207 504 2575

 Authors of the ‘The Sustainable Development Goals and the future of corporate reporting’

 CDP is an international non-profit that drives companies and governments to reduce their greenhouse gas emissions, safeguard water resources and protect forests.
 Visit www.cdp.net or follow @CDP to find out more.